Lilly Endowment

 J. K. Lilly Sr. initially served on the foundation board and became its largest contributor.
 Over time, he donated Eli Lilly and Company stock worth a total of $86.8 million to the foundation, including a $30 million bequest following his death in 1948.
 J. K.'s sons, Eli and Joe, contributed additional Eli Lilly and Company stock that had a combined value of $6.8 million.
 Eli also managed the foundation in its early years.
 The Lilly Endowment's first full-time staff members, Josiah K. Lilly III and G. Harold Duling, were hired in 1951.
-By the mid-1970s, the foundation staff had increased to seventy-five and it had moved to larger headquarters at 2801 North Meridian Street in Indianapolis.
+By the mid-1970s, the foundation staff had increased to 75 and it had moved to larger headquarters at 2801 North Meridian Street in Indianapolis.

 The endowment enabled the Lilly family to keep control of the company and continue their charitable giving without major income tax and inheritance tax penalties.
 As required under the Tax Reform Act of 1969, the Lilly Endowment diversified its holdings, but its assets consist primarily of Eli Lilly and Company stock.
 In 1998, the Lilly Endowment became the wealthiest philanthropic endowment in the world in terms of assets (estimated value of $15.4 billion) and charitable giving.
-As of 2014, it remains among the top five in terms of total assets ($9.96 billion).
+In 2019, it was the second-largest private American foundation, behind the Bill & Melinda Gates Foundation.
+As of 2023, it has remained so.

 The private family foundation is a separate entity from the Eli Lilly and Company pharmaceutical firm, and maintains its headquarters in a different location.
 With the exception of the Eli Lilly and Company stock that the foundation holds in its portfolio, the Lilly Endowment is not linked to the Lilly pharmaceutical company.
 The nonprofit foundation has its own board of directors to manage its affairs and an executive committee (trustees) that reviews grant requests.